MrMagicalSoftware/nestjs-tutorial/README.md

 # Providers

+## Key concepts

+- **Providers** are classes or values in NestJS that handle the core logic of the application, such as services, repositories, or utilities.
+- Providers are decorated with `@Injectable()` and can be injected into other classes (like controllers or other services) using **Dependency Injection**.
+- Providers are registered in the `providers` array of a module and can have different scopes (singleton, request-scoped, or transient).
+- Custom providers allow you to inject values, configurations, or dynamic services.
+- **Global providers** can be made available application-wide through global modules.

+By using providers, NestJS promotes the separation of concerns and modularity, helping to build maintainable and scalable applications.

 In **NestJS**, **providers** are classes or objects that can be **injected** into other classes (such as controllers or other providers) via **Dependency Injection (DI)**.
 Providers are responsible for encapsulating **business logic** and **reusable functionality** within your application.
 They are typically used to manage the core operations, services, or utilities that your application needs.